Invariant measures on products and on the space of linear orders: Examples and other invariant measures

 For many structures $M$, the methods we developed for the proof of Theorem~\ref{Thm:Princip} can be used to show that all ergodic, invariant measures on $\LO(M)$ can be obtained as above; however, in the presence of definable cuts, more complicated constructions are possible.
 We just give one example.

 Consider the language $\cL = \set{<, f}$, where $<$ is a binary relation and $f$ is a unary function.
 Let $\cA$ be the age consisting of all finite $\cL$-structures where $<$ is interpreted as a linear order and $f$ is an involution without fixed points.
 It is easy to check that $\cA$ amalgamates; let $N$ be its Fraïssé limit.
-As for every $n$, there are only finitely many structures in $\cA$ of size $n$, $N$ is $\aleph_0$-categorical.
+As for every $n$, the structure generated by $n$ points is of size at most $2n$ and there are only finitely many structures of any given finite size, $N$ is $\aleph_0$-categorical.
 Let $M = \set{a \in N : f(a) < a}$ and $M' = \set{a \in N : f(a) > a}$.
 It follows from homogeneity that $M$ and $M'$ are the two orbits of the action $\Aut(N) \actson N$.
-Now consider $M$ as a structure on its own with relations defined as the traces of definable relations from $N$ (that is, the relations $a < b$, $f(a) < b$, $f(a) < f(b)$ for $a, b \in M$ are definable in the structure $M$).
-From a permutation group perspective, we can consider the homomorphism $\pi \colon \Aut(N) \to \Sym(M)$ given by the natural action $\Aut(N) \actson M$ and then $\Aut(M) = \cl{\pi(\Aut(N))}$.
+Now consider $M$ as a structure on its own with relations defined as the traces of definable relations from $N$ (in particular, the relations $a < b$, $f(a) < b$, $f(a) < f(b)$ for $a, b \in M$ are definable in the structure $M$).
+From a permutation group perspective, we can consider the homomorphism $\pi \colon \Aut(N) \to \Sym(M)$ given by the natural action $\Aut(N) \actson M$ and then $\Aut(M) = \cl{\pi(\Aut(N))}$ (this is because $\Aut(M)$ and $\Aut(N)$ have the same orbits on $M^k$ for every $k$).
 It follows from the homogeneity of $N$ that $M$ is transitive, $\aleph_0$-categorical, and has no algebraicity.
 (The algebraic closure operator in $N$ is given by $\acl(A) = A \cup f(A)$.)
 One can also verify weak elimination of imaginaries, for example using the criterion from \cite{Rideau2019}*{Proposition~10.1}.

 We can construct an invariant measure on $\LO(M)$ as follows.
 Let $(\eta_a)_{a \in M}$ be a collection of i.i.d., Bernoulli, $\set{0, 1}$-valued random variables, where each of the two values is taken with probability $1/2$, and define a random order $\prec$ on $M$ by